damoeb/rss-proxy/packages/proxy/README.md

 Proxy
 -----

-*Proxy* is a module that serves the playground module and performs the mapping of website to RSS.
+*Proxy* is a module that serves the generated feeds of websites, also used by the playground module.

+# Development

+``
+npm run start
+``